-Assessment for the Foundation Year, pre-MB ChB/BDS degree Programme is by a combination of formal written assessments, literature review and practical skills sessions reports taking place (normally) at the end of each semester.
+Assessment for the International Foundation Programme is by a combination of formal written assessments, literature review and practical skills sessions reports taking place (normally) at the end of each semester.
 The examinations are designed to test skills and knowledge that you will have acquired throughout the programme.
 The Division of Medical Education and the Division of Dentistry reserve the right to change any assessment method but will give students full information on such changes.